Home | Chemistry Calculator | Ca Reactor Setup Help |

 Although there has been some excellent articles covering calcium reactors; given the number and type of questions I receive it seems that some areas that interest aquarists have not been covered in depth so, at the risk of failing miserably it is my intention with this document to cover specific topics related to calcium reactors a little more in depth than in the past; things like:

+Description: What is a calcium reactor?
+Economics and suitability: When is a reactor justified?
 Related equipment, consumables and design characteristics: What is needed for it to work?
 How each peripheral equipment and reactor media works and its function?
 What equipment safety precautions should be followed?
+Optional accessories: Things that may make your life easier.
+Set up: How to set up the reactor and its peripherals?
+Operation: Operating and adjusting the reactor to match consumption.
+Maintenance: Refilling, cleaning and maintenance of the reactor’s key components.
+And finally I will include some troubleshooting advice.

 Now, let’s get started.